Get Your Financial Fix! Subscribe For Our Latest Planning Tips.

 You can find out more about qualifying for Medicaid and Cash and Counseling (or a similar state program) by contacting your Area Agency on Aging or the Medicare agency in your state.

-Veteran’s benefits are among the least understood and most underused of public benefits.
+Veteran benefits are among the least understood and most underused of public benefits.
 Many people don’t even know they qualify for significant assistance.
 To find out if you do, contact your local Veterans Affairs office.
-Don’t be daunted if you get put off — you’ll need to be determined and persistent to make your way through the maze of regulations and qualification criteria.
-It’s worth it, though, because veterans’ benefits can be used to pay for in-home services in an independent-living setting in several ways and situations.
+Don’t be daunted if you get put off, you’ll need to be determined and persistent to make your way through the maze of regulations and qualification criteria.
+It’s worth it though, because veteran benefits can be used to pay for in-home services in an independent-living setting in several ways and situations.

 4. Sell your home